aarsenault/CruciVault/README.md

 2. Open your browser and go to `chrome://extensions/`.
 3. Enable "Developer mode" (toggle in the top right).
 4. Click "Load unpacked" and select the `dist/` folder in this project.
 5. The CruciVault extension should now appear in your extension list.
-Click its icon to open the popup.
+Pin the icon, and click it to open the extension sidebar.

 ### Lint the code